Akemi's Anime World

 Related Recommendations

-There are heaps of wacky parodies out there, but Elf Princess Rane is the only series I know of that has the same level of manic insanity of Excel Saga.
-The difference is, the manic style was the point of Elf Princess Rane, while it's only a medium for Excel Saga.
+To start with, the spiritual successor Puni Puni Poemy is essentially another couple of episodes of Excel Saga with different characters (except Nabeshin) and even less restraint--yes, seriously.
+There are heaps of other wacky parodies out there, but Elf Princess Rane is the only series I know of that has the same level of manic insanity as Excel Saga.
+The difference is, the manic style is the point of Elf Princess Rane, while it's only a medium for Excel Saga.
 A few other notables, on various counts: Urusei Yatsura (variety of weirdness and parodies), Jubei-chan, the Ninja Girl (insanity), Gokudo (stupidity), Labyrinth of Flames (weirdness, and marginally less tasteful), Ebichu the Housekeeping Hamster (horror and offensiveness), and Those Who Hunt Elves (wrongness, to a much lesser extent).
 I'll also throw in Adventures of the Mini-Goddesses and Project A-ko, on account of their varieties of parodies.

 Notes and Trivia

-Based on a comic series by Koshi Rikdo, which plays a role in the story a few times (they murder him, among other things).
-The comic is available in English from VIZ.
+Based on a manga series by Koshi Rikdo; both the manga and Rikdo (voiced by himself) appear in the anime a few times (they literally murder him, among other things).
+The manga is available in English from VIZ.

-On the 26th episode.
-When it aired on Japanese TV, Excel Saga was 25 episodes long; the 26th episode (which doesn't really connect, plot-wise, to anything else) was included on the video release.
+On the 26th episode: When it aired on Japanese TV, Excel Saga was 25 episodes long.
+The 26th episode (which doesn't really connect, plot-wise, to anything else, as much as there is any ongoing plot) was included on the video release.
 It takes advantage of this to go wild with all the stuff they couldn't get away with on broadcast TV.

-Be sure to watch the credits--ADV got into the spirit and every episode's crawl has a number of gags.
+If you have the ADV DVDs, be sure to read the credits--they got into the spirit and every episode's crawl has a number of gags.

 US DVD Review